Frequently Asked Questions

 Unlike cheap imported wicker coffins of questionable quality, you can be assured that all Wegnalls Willow Coffins are handmade with care in Herefordshire using British materials.

-Each coffin is handmade by Steph in Leominster and these can be personalised to the individual, which is not possible when you are buying an ‘off the peg’ coffin online.
+Each coffin is handmade by Steph in Leominster and these can be personalised to the individual, which is not possible when you are buying an ‘off the peg’ coffin online or from a funeral director’s catalogue.

-Also included in the price is a calico lining (in both the basket and the lid), along with a calico mattress and pillow filled with hay cut from our own permanent pasture meadows, as standard.
+Also included in the price is a name plate, hand sewn calico lining (in both the basket and the lid), along with a calico mattress and pillow filled with hay cut from our own permanent pasture meadows, as standard.

 What are your lead times and delivery options?